Accountability Tool

 • Put time into building trust-based relationships.

-• Evidence of strength: Regular check-ins, relationship-building activities, etc.
+• Strength: Regular check-ins, relationship-building activities, etc. built into the work

 • Address conflict and power dynamics through open dialogue.

-• Evidence of strength: Conflict management procedures, power mapping exercises.
+• Strength: Conflict management procedures, power mapping exercises to move through conflict/power dynamics.

 • Make funding or collaboration multi-year or renewable when possible.

-• Evidence of strength: Multi-year grant agreements, renewal criteria outlined.
+• Strength: Multi-year grant agreements, renewal criteria outlined.

 • Support emotional labor and movement fatigue.